Tutorial: Criminal Court Records

-Very few criminal court records and relatively few indexes to criminal cases are available online.
+Very few criminal court records are available online, and even indexes to criminal cases are rarely available online.

 An example of one criminal index that is online is Sacramento County Superior Court.

 Some courts put their calendars or dockets of pending criminal cases online.